Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Structural Equivalence and the Effective Dimension of Exo-MDPs

-{\bf (b) Any Exo-MDP is a linear mixture MDP:} We next show that Exo-MDPs have a natural {\em linear representation} defined by $\SysFun$ and $\RewFun$.
-This allows us to cast Exo-MDPs as a linear mixture MDP, as defined in \cref{def:linear_mixture_mdp}.
-Exo-MDPs are a special case of linear mixture MDPs, where the features are characterized by the given forms of $\SysFun$ and $\RewFun$, and the probability vector $\pvecxi$ serves as the coefficient on the $d$-dimensional simplex.
-Specifically,
+\paragraph{(b) Any Exo-MDP is a linear mixture MDP:} We next show that Exo-MDPs have a linear representation in terms of $\SysFun$ and $\RewFun$, so that they can be recast in linear mixture MDPs (\cref{def:linear_mixture_mdp}).
+Note that we can write

-This observation leads to the following lemma representing any Exo-MDP as a linear mixture MDP.